 - Economics: Students learn the fundamentals of microeconomics, including the flow of consumption and production, price fluctuation, economic depression and recession, and the role that markets play in the economy.
 Economics could apply to IT business decisions, such as new equipment purchases.

 - Statistics: Statistics classes teach students how to approach the processing of meaningful data by placing an emphasis on understanding inference, randomness, distributions, proportions, the demands of statistical practice, and the methods used to interpret sets of data.
 Quantitative analysis may help network administrators monitor traffic and usage patterns.

-Potential careers for graduates of bachelor's degree programs in computer networking
+What could I do with a bachelor’s degree programs in computer networking

 Graduates of online bachelor’s degree programs in computer networking can seek various avenues of entry into the IT field: